7 Fun Food Events Around DC This Weekend | Washingtonian (DC)

 On Saturday, Shaw’s Tiger Fork is celebrating Chinese New Year with an all-day party featuring Hong Kong-style street food.
 In between mouthfuls of spicy noodles, bubble waffles, and barbecue meats, guests can enjoy performances from Chinese lion dancers and kung fu artists from 7 PM to 8:30 PM.
 The party is free to attend.

-Cushy neighborhood bar and cafe Colony Club is throwing a late-night wine bash.
-It’s a real party—unlimited pours of natural wine, cheesy slices from Sonny’s Pizza next door, and DJ Laura Lopez.
-It all starts at 10:30 PM on Saturday and goes until 1:30 AM on Sunday with a dance party at Sonny’s.
+Cushy neighborhood pizzeria Sonny’s Pizza is throwing a late-night wine bash.
+It’s a real party—unlimited pours of natural wine, cheesy slices, dancing, and DJ Laura Lopez.
+It all starts at 10:30 PM on Saturday and goes until 1:30 AM on Sunday.
 Tickets are $65.

 For the weekend thrill-seeker who is more skilled at wielding a beer bottle than a paintbrush, Trinity Grill & Bar’s paint-and-sip social might be for you.
 On Saturday from 1 PM to 4 PM, head to Hyattsville for conversation and cocktails as well as a step-by-step painting tutorial.
 The price is $30 and includes supplies and a drink.